ZECTBynmo/JSBase/README.md

 JSBase
 ======

-All base functionality for basic applications
+*All base functionality for basic applications*

-Client:
-	Long Poll			-- Effectively allows the server to push data down to the client

 Server
+* Long Poll			-- Effectively allows the server to push data down to the client
+* HTTPServer			-- Creates a server and allows easy/clean interaction

+Client
-	Long Poll			-- Effectively allows the server to push data down to the client HTTPServer			-- Creates a server and allows easy/clean interaction
+* Long Poll			-- Effectively allows the server to push data down to the client

+Common
+* Jquery
+* Widgets

+Test
+* Chat Test			-- Test the server side Chat class, exercising LongPoll, and HTTPServer for the first time